 In the late 1950s, Mr Cristos Galanos, a wealthy Greek merchant, left a third of his estate to RBL, which led to the construction of Galanos House to provide additional accommodation.
 Demand was high and in 1964 the RBL’s Benevolent Department decided a Housing Association would be the answer.
 The Royal British Legion Housing Association started work on its first housing scheme the following year.

-In 1992, the housing association split from the RBL, creating Housing 21.
+In 1993, the housing association split from the RBL, creating Housing 21.
 At this point, waiting lists were opened to all older people, whether they had a service background or not.
 Two years later, our first housing with care scheme, Bishopsfield in Peterborough, opened.
-The care service continued to develop, with the appointment of a Director of Community Care in 1995, and the employment of 200 care staff across 1995/96, delivering more than 4,000 hours of care per week.
+The care service continued to develop, with the appointment of a Director of Community Care in 1995, and the employment of 200 care employees across 1995/ 1996, delivering more than 4,000 hours of care per week.
 By 1999, Housing 21 was providing in the region of 15,000 care hours per week across the country.

 We are committed to providing a modern and forward-looking 21st century service, striving for continuous improvement and innovation in all that we do.
-We now provide over 42,000 hours of care each week and manage around 20,000 Retirement and Extra Care Living apartments.
+We now provide over 38,000 hours of care each week and manage over 22,600 Retirement Living and Extra Care properties.